-The homeowner must provide a clear idea of what the room’s primary purpose will be, and how much activity there will be in that room.
+The homeowner must provide a clear idea of what the room’s primary purpose will be, whether it’s an indoor kitchen, outdoor kitchen, or a combination of both, and how much activity there will be in that room.
 Someone who cooks a lot will require a more functional kitchen than the occasional home chef.
 Someone with a lot of appliances will require more storage in the kitchen than someone who only uses a microwave to prepare meals.

 Having a better understanding of the purpose of a room will make it easier to define different zones and plan the room properly.

 2) Allow for an easy flow through the room

 Circulation – or how people move through a room – should be a top priority.
 It is an important aspect of space planning, as a room is not functional if it is difficult to move through it.

 Distances between items – like the stovetop and the drawers where pots are stored – should make sense, and furniture items should not hinder movement throughout the room.

 Proper space planning must make use of available light.
 Whether natural light from windows or artificial lighting fixed to walls, space planning must ensure that a room has enough light.

 Artificial lighting can be layered to create a warm atmosphere, while mirrors can be used to bounce natural light across a room.

 Interior design is about more than just making a room look pretty.
 Interior designers must create rooms with a practical layout that is functional while still looking pleasant.
 A good design will include furniture that is practical while still keeping the client (or yourself) happy with the design choices.